 - Every time you have to replace the dummy, make sure you put your baby’s hand onto the dummy.
 Then guide the dummy into his mouth, making sure he keeps a hand on it.

-It can take 3-4 nights or longer for babies to learn how to replace the dummy by themselves.
+It can take 3-4 nights or longer for babies to learn how to put the dummy back by themselves.

 Giving up the dummy